muut/riotjs-admin/doc/modular.md

 Unlike most MVC-style configurations, Passive View results in no dependencies between view and model.
 It's a simple pattern and easy to understand – which makes you powerful.

 Lastly, it's important to realize that MVP (or MVC) is not a framework.
 It's a high level design pattern.
 It's purpose is to simplify the architecture of UI heavy applications.
-A way to structure your code.
+Just a way to structure your code.
 In loosely coupled application the modules communicate with each other with events.

 Most of the current frameworks are an overkill since basically all you need is a proper event system.